At one time or another, many adults have had heartburn (an uncomfortable feeling in the chest) after eating a big meal or spicy foods.

 - bleeding in the esophagus

-- scar tissue in the esophagus, which can make it difficult to swallow
+- scar tissue in the esophagus, which can make swallowing difficult

-Because these complications can make eating painful, GERD can interfere with proper nutrition.
+Because these complications can make eating painful, GER can interfere with proper nutrition.
 So if your child isn't gaining weight as expected or is losing weight, it's important to talk with your doctor.

-In older kids, doctors usually can diagnose GERD by doing a physical exam and hearing about the symptoms.
+In older kids, doctors usually diagnose GER by doing a physical exam and hearing about the symptoms.
 Try to keep track of the foods that seem to bring on symptoms in your child — this information can help the doctor determine what's causing the problem.

-In younger children and babies, doctors might run these tests to diagnose GERD or rule out other problems:
+In younger children and babies, doctors might run these tests to diagnose GER or rule out other problems:

 - 24-hour impedance-probe study.
 This is considered the most accurate way to detect reflux and the number of reflux episodes.
 A thin, flexible tube is placed through the nose into the esophagus.
-The tip rests just above the esophageal sphincter to monitor the acid levels in the esophagus and to detect any reflux that occurs.
+The tip rests just above the esophageal sphincter to monitor the acid levels in the esophagus and to detect any reflux.

 - Upper endoscopy.
-In this test, doctors directly look at the esophagus, stomach, and a portion of the small intestines using a tiny fiberoptic camera.
-During the procedure, doctors may also biopsy or take a small sample of the lining of the esophagus to rule out other problems and determine whether GERD is causing other complications.
+In this test, doctors directly look at the esophagus, stomach, and a portion of the small intestines using a tiny fiber-optic camera.
+During the procedure, doctors also may biopsy (take a small sample of) the lining of the esophagus to rule out other problems and see whether GER is causing other complications.

-Treatment for GERD depends on the type and severity of the symptoms.
+Treatment for GER depends on the type and severity of the symptoms.

 In babies, doctors sometimes suggest lightly thickening the formula or breast milk with rice cereal to reduce reflux.
 Making sure the baby is in a vertical position (seated or held upright) during feedings can also help.

-Older kids often get relief by avoiding foods and drinks that seem to trigger GERD symptoms, including:
+Older kids often get relief by avoiding foods and drinks that seem to trigger GER symptoms, including: